The Guardian Tracking Story

 So, in early 2007, Leon approached accomplished software developer Nick Riggs with the problem.
 Nick proposed that Leon was the best person to design the operating specifications and do the marketing of the software himself.
-Leon called Mike, and within a week Nick was in Anderson for a meeting; and Guardian Tracking was born.
+Leon called Mike, and within a week Nick was in Anderson for a meeting; and Guardian Tracking was born and continues to evolve.

 Every day has its own unique set of challenges when it comes to public safety.
 Whether you’re a Police Chief running an entire department or a Sergeant in charge of your officers, there’s much to juggle in order to encourage your team and give them a path to empowered leadership that streamlines your department without missing a beat.